2023 Wilderness Medical Trainings Offered at HolidayFebruary 3, 2023

 Classroom sessions, hands on skill practice, and videotaped emergency scenarios will provide you with valuable training for whatever situation may be encountered in the backcountry.
 We will hold classes at our headquarters in Green River, Utah.
 Fees do not include food/lodging.
 There are inexpensive motels and camping options nearby.

 Wilderness Advanced First Aid (WAFA): This 4-day (36 hours) course is a good choice for guides who will be assisting a Wilderness First Responder.
 The course includes CPR certification and meets Utah State requirements for a Guide License with WRG endorsement.
-Course offered April 30 – May 3, cost is $450/person.
+Course offered April 25 – 28, cost is $515/person.

 WAFA to WFR Bridge: This course is for people who are certified as a WMA WAFA.
 The Bridge course is four days (36 hours) long and will upgrade your WMA WAFA to a WFR.
-This course must be taken within three years of WAFA certification.
-Course offered May 5-8, cost is $450/person.
+You need to take this course within three years of WAFA certification.
+Course offered April 30 – May 3, cost is $515/person.

-Wilderness First Responder (WFR): This course is being offered by combining the WAFA and Bridge class.
+Wilderness First Responder (WFR): We are combining the WAFA and Bridge courses to create a full WFR course.
 It will allow graduates to be fully certified WFR’s.
-The class will be 9 days (with 1 day off – May 7).
-Course offered April 30 – May 8, Cost is $750/person.
+The class will be 9 days (with 1 day off – April 30th).
+Course offered April 25 – May 3, Cost is $795/person.

-Wilderness First Responder Recertification: We hold the recert course for two days (16 hours).
-Prerequisites: You must have completed a WMA WFR, WEMT, WAFA or recert course within three years of the start date of the recert course.
-The recert course will be held April 26-27 cost is $310/person.
+WFR Recertification: We hold the recert course for two days (16 hours).
+Prerequisites: You must have completed a full WMA WFR or higher or WFR recert course within three years of the start date of the recert course.
+Certifications from other providers may be accepted on a case-by-case basis.
+The course will be held April 21-22 cost is $370/person.

-Class size is limited in each course, so get your deposit in early.
-Deposits are non-refundable.
-We will send participants a gear list when we receive your deposit.
-For additional information, or registration, please contact us at the address or phone number below.
-You can also visit Wilderness Medical Associates website to get more information: WAFA , Bridge , WFR or their Home Page
+Class size is limited in each course, so get your payment in early.
+Course payment is non-refundable.
+After you confirm your seat you can expect a confirmation email from your course instructor with all the pre-course information you’ll need to come prepared.
+For additional information, or registration, please contact us at the email or phone number below.
+You can also visit Wilderness Medical Associates website to get more information: WAFA , Bridge , WFR , Recertification (or Hybrid Recertification) or their Home Page.

 No matter where your next adventure takes you, we hope you remember to take that “prime ankle rolling territory” seriously, because it could turn your fun vacation into a harrowing ordeal.